Rsantct/pe.audio.sys.OLD/pre.di.c/doc/000_CHANGES.md

-## This fork main changes versus pre.di.c
+## This fork main changes and features

 ### 2019 works in progress